MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ### Create IIS Container <!--1-->

-You now have a container image that contains IIS, and can be used to deploy IIS ready operating environments.
+You now have a container image that contains IIS, which can be used to deploy IIS ready operating environments.

 To create a container from the new image, use the `docker run` command, this time specifying the name of the IIS image.
 Notice that this sample has specified a parameter `-p 80:80`.
 Because the container is connected to a virtual switch that is supplying IP addresses .via network address translation, a port needs to be mapped from the container host, to a port on the containers NAT IP address.
 For more information on the `-p` see the [Docker Run reference on docker.com]( https://docs.docker.com/engine/reference/run/)